Skrivmaskinen/opengl-portals/README.md

 If using Ingemar Ragnemalms "common"- folder, place both the project-folder and common in the same parent folder.

 Use makefile to build.
 Designed to complile and run for Ubuntu Linux but adapt it as you wish.

+Run the file "project" to run the program precompiled (Linux).